BIP WSIiZ

 Undergraduate and graduate courses: Macroeconomics, International labour market, Econometrics

-Materials for students are available at the relevant courses at the Blackboard platform.
+Materials for students are available at the relevant courses at the Moodle platform.

 Contact data